Yamada-Megumi/Yamada-Megumi/README.md

 ### <div>I am Megumi, will be a website specialist 🚀.
 I was previously an animator and game designer in Tokyo.
 After moving back to my hometown, I've been working as an IT instructor for over 20 years.</div>

-- Currently, I teach short programming courses at a vocational training school.
+- Currently, as student at OUJ, and I am working short programming courses at a vocational training school.
 - I can provide support in HTML, CSS, PHP, databases, and JavaScript.

 ## My Skills